Effective Date: From 12/12/2024

 Only when required to comply with legal obligations.

-We use secure systems and protocols to protect your data from unauthorized access, loss, or misuse.
-Access to your data is restricted to authorized personnel and partners who require it to fulfill the service.
+We use secure systems and protocols to protect your data from unauthorised access, loss, or misuse.
+Access to your data is restricted to authorised personnel and partners who require it to fulfil the service.

 In the event of a suspected data breach, we will notify affected individuals and relevant authorities, as required by law.